Prabhakar-Naik/senior-java-developer/README.md

 <a href="https://kafka.apache.org/documentation/">Kafka Documentation</a>

 # 32. Apache Zookeeper for Coordination.
+<h2>What is Apache ZooKeeper?</h2>
+Apache ZooKeeper is an open-source distributed coordination service.<br>
+It provides a centralized service for maintaining configuration information, naming, providing distributed synchronization, and group services.<br>
+ZooKeeper is designed to be highly reliable and is used to manage large distributed systems.
+<h2>Why is Coordination Needed?</h2>
+In a distributed system, processes often need to coordinate their actions.
+This can include:<br>
+Configuration Management: Sharing configuration information across the cluster.<br>
+Naming Services: Providing a way to name and discover services.<br>
+Synchronization: Coordinating access to shared resources.<br>
+Leader Election: Choosing a leader process to coordinate other processes.<br>
+Group Membership: Managing which processes are part of a group.
+<h2>How Does ZooKeeper Work?</h2>
+Data Model: ZooKeeper uses a hierarchical data model similar to a file system.
+The nodes in this hierarchy are called znodes.<br>
+Znodes: Znodes can store data and have child znodes.
+They can be either:<br>
+Persistent: Znodes that exist until explicitly deleted.<br>
+Ephemeral: Znodes that are automatically deleted when the client that created them disconnects.<br>
+Watches: Clients can set watches on znodes.
+If the znode's data changes, the client receives a notification.<br>
+Ensemble: A ZooKeeper cluster is called an ensemble.
+It consists of multiple ZooKeeper servers.<br>
+Leader and Followers: In an ensemble, one server is the leader, and the others are followers.
+The leader handles write requests, and the followers handle read requests.<br>
+Atomic Broadcast: ZooKeeper uses an atomic broadcast protocol to ensure that all servers in the ensemble have the same data.
+<h2>Use Cases</h2>
+Configuration Management: Storing configuration data in znodes and using watches to notify clients of changes.<br>
+Naming Services: Registering services in znodes and allowing clients to discover them.<br>
+Distributed Locking: Using znodes to implement mutual exclusion and coordinate access to shared resources.<br>
+Leader Election: Using znodes to elect a leader process in a distributed application.<br>
+Group Membership: Using ephemeral znodes to track which processes are members of a group.<br>

 # 33. In-memory Data Grids (Hazelcast, Infinispan).
 # 34. Akka for Actor-based Concurrency.